thingsboard/thingsboard.github.io/_includes/docs/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-2.md

 ### Adding information card about office

-Now we will add a widget that will display contact information about the selected office, such as building address, contact person, phone number, and email address.
+Let's add a widget card that will display contact information about the selected office, such as the building address, contact person, phone number, and email address.

 - Click the large "Add new widget" icon in the center of the screen;
 - Select the "Markdown/HTML Card" from the "Cards" widgets bundle;